 In times of wellness or illness, you can turn to the primary care teams of Mayo Clinic in Arizona.
 Your team works with you on preventive care and in the diagnosis and treatment of illness.

 By partnering with a care team, you experience better care, better access and fewer return visits.
-You may choose your care team from among several departments, each of which has a different focus: Family Medicine, Women's Health Internal Medicine, and Community Internal Medicine.
-Your team will coordinate your care with specialists you may need to see, such as a cardiologist or a urologist.
+You may choose your care team from these departments, each of which has a different focus: Family Medicine, Women's Health Internal Medicine, and Community Internal Medicine.
 The care teams of Primary Care in Arizona help people of all ages.

 Whether you're healthy, sick or living with a chronic condition, your care team provides whole-person care to support your needs.
-Primary care is available at several locations in the area.
+Primary care is available at several locations in the Phoenix, Arizona, area.
 Many minor illnesses can now even be diagnosed and treated online or over the phone.

 What is a care team?